Why Is My Cat Throwing Up?

 - Eating something toxic.

-- An internal problem such as kidney or liver disease, constipation, or hormonal imbalances.
+- An internal problem such as kidney disease or liver disease, constipation, or hormonal imbalances.

 - Swallowing an object that got stuck in the stomach or intestines (like a plastic toy) — this typically requires surgery.

 Causes of vomiting can range from “nothing to worry about” to very serious, even life-threatening.
 So, when in doubt, it’s wise to bring your furry friend to the vet to know for sure.